Special Operations Executive: Poland

-SOE did not need to instigate Polish resistance, because unlike the Vichy French the Poles overwhelmingly refused to collaborate with the Nazis.
-Early in the war the Poles established the Polish Home Army, led by a clandestine resistance government known as the Polish Secret State.
-Nevertheless, many members of SOE were Polish and the SOE and the Polish resistance cooperated extensively.
+SOE did not need to instigate Polish resistance, because unlike the Vichy French, the Poles overwhelmingly refused to collaborate with the Nazis.
+Early in the war, the Poles established the Home Army, led by a clandestine resistance government known as the Polish Secret State.
+Nevertheless, many members of SOE were Polish, and the Polish resistance cooperated with them extensively.
 SOE assisted the Polish government in exile with training facilities and logistical support for its 605 special forces operatives known as the Cichociemni, or "The Dark and Silent".
 Members of the unit, which was based in Audley End House, Essex, were rigorously trained before being parachuted into occupied Poland.
 Because of the distance involved in air travel to Poland, customised aircraft with extra fuel capacity were used in Polish operations such as Operation Wildhorn III.
-Sue Ryder chose the title Baroness Ryder of Warsaw in honour of these operations.
+Sue Ryder, a war-time member of the First Aid Nursing Yeomanry, who worked with the Poles in Britain, later chose the title Baroness Ryder of Warsaw in honour of these operations.

-Secret Intelligence Service member Krystyna Skarbek (nom de guerre Christine Granville) was a founder member of SOE and helped establish a cell of Polish spies in Central Europe.
-She ran several operations in Poland, Egypt, Hungary (with Andrzej Kowerski) and France, often using the staunchly anti-Nazi Polish expatriate community as a secure international network.
-Non-official cover agents Elzbieta Zawacka and Jan Nowak-Jezioranski perfected the Gibraltar courier route out of occupied Europe.
+Secret Intelligence Service member Krystyna Skarbek (nom de guerre Christine Granville) ran several operations in Poland and Hungary (with Andrzej Kowerski), from 1939-1941, in Egypt 1941-1944, and in France with SOE F (for French) Section in 1944.
+Having served in the Polish resistance Home Army since 1939, Elżbieta Zawacka reached Britain in May 1943, and became the only female member of the Polish elite Special Forces, the Cichociemni or 'Silent Unseen', therefore also the only woman in SOE P (for Polish) Section.
+Zawacka, like Jan Nowak-Jezioranski, reached Britain through Gibraltar on an established courier route out of occupied Europe.
 Maciej Kalenkiewicz was parachuted into occupied Poland, only to be killed by the Soviets.
 A Polish agent was integral to SOE's Operation Foxley, the plan to assassinate Hitler.

-Thanks to co-operation between SOE and the Polish Home Army, the Poles were able to deliver the first Allied intelligence on the Holocaust to London in June 1942.
+Thanks to co-operation between SOE and the Home Army, the Poles were able to deliver the first Allied intelligence on the Holocaust to London in June 1942.
 Witold Pilecki of the Polish Home Army designed a joint operation with SOE to liberate Auschwitz, but the British rejected it as infeasible.
-Joint Anglo-Polish operations provided London with vital intelligence on the V-2 rocket, German troops movements on the Eastern Front, and the Soviet repressions of Polish citizens.
+Joint Anglo-Polish operations provided London with vital intelligence on the V-2 rocket, German troops' movements on the Eastern Front, and the Soviet repressions of Polish citizens.
 RAF 'Special Duties Flights' were sent to Poland to assist the Warsaw uprising against the Nazis.
 The rebellion was defeated with a loss of 200,000 casualties (mostly German executions of Polish civilians) after the nearby Red Army refused military assistance to the Polish Home Army.
 RAF Special Duties Flights were refused landing rights at Soviet-held airfields near Warsaw, even when requiring emergency landings after battle damage.
 These flights were also attacked by Soviet fighters, despite the USSR's officially Allied status.